Martín Arzola Ortega: Conviction and release

 On 9 December 2015, Arzola Ortega was sentenced to 24 years in prison by a federal court based in Toluca, State of Mexico.
-His charges were organized crime involvement, drug trafficking, and for being in possession of military-exclusive weapons.
-The accomplice who was arrested with him, Alcázar Limón, had the same charges and received a 13-year conviction.
+His charges were organized crime involvement, drug trafficking, and possession of military-exclusive weapons.
+Alcázar Limón, the accomplice who was arrested with him, received the same charges and a 13-year conviction.
 In addition, Arzola Ortega received a minimum wage sentence of 600 days, meaning that he would have to pay MXN$34,878 (US$2,055) in fines.
-Alcázar Limón received a 300-day minimum wage sentence, which equaled to MXN$17,439.00 (US$1,028) in fines.
+Alcázar Limón received a 300-day minimum wage sentence, which equaled MXN$17,439.00 (US$1,028) in fines.
 The court confirmed that when Arzola Ortega was arrested, his defense team issued multiple case revision requests and writs of amparo.
 Several courts received the requests made by his defense, but none of them were granted in his favor.
 With this result, the court in Toluca decided to render a solution and issued the sentence.

 In 2017, the PGR began a legal process to seize properties owned by Arzola Ortega, Alcázar Limón, and other suspected CJNG members and strawpersons.
 According to court files, Arzola Ortega and Alcázar Limón owned two properties in Guadalajara that authorities suspected were acquired from drug proceeds.
-The first one was in Cruz del Sur neighborhood, and was valued at MXN$1.78 million property; the second property was in Vicente Guerrero neighborhood and was valued at MXN$876,250.
-The other suspected CJNG members that the PGR tried to seize properties from were José Serna Padilla (alias "El Zopilote"), Julio César Chávez López (alias "El Antiguo"), José Bernabé Brizuela Meraz (alias "La Vaca"), Lorena Sánchez Rodríguez, (Note: Both José Bernabé Brizuela Meraz and Lorena Sánchez Rodríguez were originally identified by other sources as members of La Línea, a gang of the Juárez Cartel.)
-César Cazarín Molina (alias "El Comandante Tornado"), (Note: He was also known as Iván Cazarín Molina and Víctor Hugo Delgado Rentería.
-He also had an alternate alias, "El Tanque".) and Rubén Oseguera González (alias "El Menchito").
+The first one was in the Cruz del Sur neighborhood, and was valued at MXN$1.78 million property; the second property was in the Vicente Guerrero neighborhood and was valued at MXN$876,250.
+(Note: The other suspected CJNG members that the PGR tried to seize properties from were José Serna Padilla (alias "El Zopilote"), Julio César Chávez López (alias "El Antiguo"), José Bernabé Brizuela Meraz (alias "La Vaca"), Lorena Sánchez Rodríguez, César Cazarín Molina (alias "El Comandante Tornado"), and Rubén Oseguera González (alias "El Menchito").
+Both Brizuela Meraz and Sánchez Rodríguez were originally identified by other sources as members of La Línea, a gang of the Juárez Cartel.
+Cazarín Molina was also known as Iván Cazarín Molina and Víctor Hugo Delgado Rentería.
+He also had an alternate alias, "El Tanque".)

 In September 2018, Arzola Ortega was released from prison.
 The reasons for his release were not publicly known at the time, but federal authorities confirmed after his death that Arzola Ortega's defense team appealed the sentence when it was officiated.
 In 2016, a court ordered the case to be revisited.
 An appeals court magistrate rejected the judge's verdict in 2018 after considering that the PGR did not have sufficient evidence against Arzola Ortega, thus reverting the 24-year sentence.
 The only criminal charge Arzola Ortega kept was illegal possession of firearms, which was a four-year conviction.
 Since he had already been in prison for more than four years, he was released.